-Yair Lapid, a 57-year-old secular centrist, was given the task of forming a government this past month after Mr Netanyahu failed to put together his own coalition following elections in March, the fourth inconclusive vote in less than two years.
+Mr Lapid, a 57-year-old secular centrist, was given the task of forming a government in the past month after Mr Netanyahu failed to put together his own coalition following elections in March – the fourth inconclusive vote in less than two years.
 His party, Yesh Atid holds 17 seats, making it the largest in the coalition.

-Mr Lapid began his television career in 1994 as the anchor of an evening news programme, but successfully transitioned into politics in 2012, when he founded Yesh Atid (There Is a Future).
+He began his television career in 1994 as the anchor of an evening news programme, but transitioned into politics in 2012, when he founded Yesh Atid (There Is a Future).

-He served under Mr Netanyahu from 2013 as Israel's minister of finance, but joined the opposition in 2015.
-In 2019, Yesh Atid clubbed together with two other parties, Telem and Israel Resilience, to form the Blue and White coalition.
+Mr Lapid served under Mr Netanyahu from 2013 as Israel's finance minister but joined the opposition in 2015.
+In 2019, Yesh Atid joined up with two other parties – Telem and the Israel Resilience Party – to form the Blue and White alliance.

-One of Mr Netanyahu's former proteges, Naftali Bennett, is now set to become the coalition's prime minister for two years, before rotating with Mr Lapid.
+One of Mr Netanyahu's former proteges, Mr Bennett, 49, is now set to become the coalition's prime minister for two years, before rotating with Mr Lapid.
 The seven seats his right-wing Yamina party won in the March elections secured his place as kingmaker in the coalition.

-The 49-year-old nationalist tech millionaire is known for his aspirations to expand Israel's settlements and annex up to sixty per cent of the West Bank.
+The nationalist tech millionaire is known for his aspirations to expand Israel's settlements and annex up to 60 per cent of the West Bank.

 Mr Bennett made his debut as Mr Netanyahu’s chief of staff for two years.

-The two clashed when Mr Bennett fiercely opposed Mr Netanyahu's decision in late 2009 to slow settlement construction in a US-led effort to encourage Palestinians to renew peace talks.
+The two clashed when Mr Bennett fiercely opposed Mr Netanyahu's decision in late 2009 to slow settlement construction – a US-led effort to encourage Palestinians to renew peace talks.

 Mr Bennett briefly served as head of the West Bank settler’s council, Yesha.

 Two months ago, Mr Bennett signed a pledge on national television.